libgdx/libgdx/README.md

 [![Discord Chat](https://img.shields.io/discord/348229412858101762?logo=discord)](https://libgdx.com/community/discord/)

 ## Cross-platform Game Development Framework
-**[libGDX](https://libgdx.com) is a cross-platform Java game development framework based on OpenGL (ES), designed for Windows, Linux, macOS, Android, web browsers, and iOS platforms.** It provides a robust and well-established environment for rapid prototyping and iterative development.
+**[libGDX](https://libgdx.com) is a cross-platform Java game development framework based on OpenGL (ES), designed for Windows, Linux, macOS, Android, web browsers, and iOS.** It provides a robust and well-established environment for rapid prototyping and iterative development.
 Unlike other frameworks, libGDX does not impose a specific design or coding style, allowing you the freedom to create games according to your preferences.

 ## Open Source, Feature Packed, and Fostering a Large Third-Party Ecosystem
 libGDX is released under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.html), offering unrestricted usage in both commercial and non-commercial projects.
 While not mandatory, we appreciate any credit given to libGDX when you release a game or app using it.
 Check out our [showcase](https://libgdx.com/showcase/) for a selection of popular libGDX-powered games.
 With libGDX, you gain access to a comprehensive set of tools and features to develop multi-platform 2D and 3D games using Java.